-Exemptions from the dominance rules To whom do the dominance rules apply?
+5 Exemptions from the dominance rules To whom do the dominance rules apply?
 Are any entities exempt?

 The prohibition on abuse of dominance applies to 'undertakings'.
-An undertaking is defined as 'a person being an individual, a body corporate or an unincorporated body of persons engaged for gain in the production, supply or distribution of goods or the provision of a service'.
+An undertaking is defined as 'a person being an individual, a body corporate or an unincorporated body of persons engaged for gain in the production, supply or distribution of goods or the provision of a service and, where the context so admits shall include an association of undertakings'.